 In his other role as director of ‘Socially Conscious Capital’ Rocky continues to plot and scheme on behalf of his snooty friends the Mayhews and Meath-Bakers to build a housing development which will severely impact protected ancient woodland at Thorpe Woods near Norwich.
 It is noteworthy that Gail and Henry Mayhew lived until recently in the uber-posh Portland Road, just round the corner from Lancaster West.
 Given his wealthy aristocratic background as heir to the massive fortune of the Wemyss and March Estates we have to wonder why Rocky would choose to reside (if only temporarily) in a modest terrace house next door to the working class Lancaster West Estate and almost adjacent to the soon to be ‘regenerated’ Silchester Estate, rather than buy a property in Portland Road like his posh pals the Mayhews, and others of his kind, have done.
 We can’t help but wonder if Rocky’s house in Bramley Road is merely a short term investment, from the resale of which he expects to make a killing after property values in the Silchester area are forced upwards by the ‘regeneration’ and gentrification of the area resulting from his own executive actions as RBKC Cabinet Member for Housing, Property and Regeneration.

 Unfortunately for the Mayhews, Thorpe St Andrew Town Council in Norfolk recently opposed their latest planning application for the development of Thorpe Woods and this decision has now been passed to Broadland District Council who will also consider the application and decide whether to reject it.
 So far the joke has been on Rocky and his pals in ‘Socially Conscious Capital’.
-The shell company they set up to handle the Thorpe Woods development plan, ‘SCC Norwich’, has declared losses of £17,000 in 2015 and £15,500 in 2016, most likely because all their machiavelian attempts to secure planning permission for the Mayhews and Meath-Bakers have so far failed miserably.
-This is despite, or perhaps because of, the extraordinary propaganda campaign waged by Rocky and his clients to de-legitimise fierce local resistance to the Thorpe Woods development plans.
+The shell company they set up to handle the Thorpe Woods development plan, ‘SCC Norwich’, has declared modest losses of £17,000 in 2015 and £15,500 in 2016.
+This is most likely because their machiavelian attempts to secure planning permission for the Mayhews and Meath-Bakers have so far required only modest investment, mainly on glossy publicity materials, because it was predictable that they would fail miserably.
+This is despite, or perhaps because of, the propaganda campaign waged by Rocky and his clients to de-legitimise fierce local resistance to the Thorpe Woods development plans.